Skip to main content

 Creating Your First Skill

-mkdir my-first-skill
+mkdir api-error-handling

-cd my-first-skill
+cd api-error-handling

 hubify hub init --type skill

-This creates my-first-skill.hub with the basic structure.
+This scaffolds a api-error-handling.hub file with the required structure.

-Update the YAML frontmatter with proper metadata:
+Define the YAML frontmatter

 ---